juhaku/juhakudb/README.md

 as filter based criteria API supporting nomal SQL as well in case of necessarity.

 This libaray supporst automatic database creation, schema updates as well as rollbacks.
-With easy to use and fast to configure API it gives you levarage for managing databases in Adroid devices.
+With easy to use and fast to configure API it gives you levarage for managing databases in Android devices.

 With JuhakuDb managing SQLite database is fast and simply and it is quick to adapt on using the library.
 Libarary also provides annotated repositories with basic CRUD functionalities.